 Uncontested divorce in Virginia is something we do and discuss on our blog.
 If you are getting divorced, thinking about divorce, have a contested divorce, have an uncontested divorce, any other family law issue or are thinking about separating from your spouse - WE CAN HELP!

 We offer TOP LEVEL LEGAL SERVICES for a FRACTION of the cost!
-Fill out this form for a free consult and to find out about our affordable "3,2,1 Program"!
+We offer an incentive for our consultation.
+Details below the Consultation Form!

 Our office has experienced family law at attorneys.
-Brian has been recognized twice as one of Virginia's Legal Elite, as a Super Lawyer and one of Coastal Virginia's Top Lawyers in Family Law and Divorce.
+Brian has been recognized multiple times as one of Virginia's Legal Elite, as a Super Lawyer and one of Coastal Virginia's Top Lawyers in Family Law and Divorce.

 There are really only two types of divorces that exist - contested and uncontested.
 Here is the difference - a Separation Agreement or Property Settlement Agreement.
 In a nutshell, a Separation Agreement is a document that the parties (the divorcing folks) create and sign to resolve all of the issues in a divorce.
 Think of it as a contract to end the marriage.
 It handles everything from real estate to bills to support as well as custody and visitation.
 I will talk later about Separation Agreements in another post.